NachoColl/blockchain-web-services/docs/index.md

 <p align="center" style="color:gray;padding-bottom:10px; ">Abstract</p>

-Blockchain Web Services is a Unified Smart Contracts API allowing companies to consume blockchain Smart Contracts as regular web services.
+Blockchain Web Services is a Unified smart contracts API allowing companies to consume blockchain smart contracts as regular web services.

-In addition to this, it also integrates a Marketplace for developers to publish their Smart Contracts and for companies to access hundreds of validated and secured state-of-the-art blockchain solutions.
+In addition to this, it also integrates a marketplace for developers to publish their smart contracts and for companies to access hundreds of validated and secured state-of-the-art blockchain solutions.

 We aim to help society embrace the blockchain Trust & Transparency revolution by removing infrastructure complexities from business creative workflows while improving decision-making “attributes of innovation”<sup>1</sup> (Relative Advantage, Compatibility, Complexity, Triability, and Observability).

-On the economics, Blockchain Web Service follows a sustainable economic and growth loop, where our ERC20 Ethereum token funds the platform’s development, rewards the community for extending it, and the revenue grows exponentially as more companies use the API.
+On the economics, blockchain web service follows a sustainable economic and growth loop, where our ERC20 Ethereum token funds the platform’s development, rewards the community for extending it, and the revenue grows exponentially as more companies use the API.

 <p align="center">
   <img src="img/BWS_HL_Components.svg" /><br/>
-  <span style="font-size:14px">Figure 1. <i class="fa-solid fa-quote-left"></i>&nbsp;The Amazon Web Services for the Blockchain(s)&nbsp;<i class="fa-solid fa-quote-right"></i></span>
+  <span style="font-size:14px">Figure 1. <i class="fa-solid fa-quote-left"></i>&nbsp;The Amazon web services for the blockchain(s)&nbsp;<i class="fa-solid fa-quote-right"></i></span>
 </p>

 <p align="center" style="color:gray;padding-bottom:20px; padding-top:20px;">_________</p>

 ## Introduction

-The 1st generation of Blockchain (aka Bitcoin) delivered the required trust for financial transactions; Just a few years later, a 2nd generation (aka Ethereum) stretched to countless scenarios through Smart Contracts.
+The first generation of blockchain (aka Bitcoin) delivered the required trust for financial transactions; Just a few years later, a second generation (aka Ethereum) stretched to countless scenarios through smart contracts.
 Today, new initiatives are already pushing hard to support scalability and mature growth.

-But the initial hype on Smart Contracts is getting weighed by the blockchain ecosystem complexities, and challenges arise when discussing market adoption.
+But the initial hype on smart contracts is getting weighed by the blockchain ecosystem complexities, and challenges arise when discussing market adoption.

-While the portfolio of blockchain infrastructures<sup>(3)</sup> and the number of deployed Smart Contracts is growing fast, companies are reluctant to start their journey as it is too complex for them to manage the technology requirements.
+While the portfolio of blockchain infrastructures<sup>(3)</sup> and the number of deployed smart contracts are growing fast, companies are reluctant to start their journey as it is too complex for them to manage the technology requirements.

-Which Blockchain should I choose?
+Which blockchain should I choose?
 Is there any difference between a Pubic and a Private blockchain?
 How do I manage my Wallet and pay recurrent network fees?
-Should I build my Smart Contracts from scratch?
-How can we build on top of Blockchain as we're used to developing applications today?
+Should I build my smart contracts from scratch?
+How can we build on top of blockchain as we're used to developing applications today?
 Are there state-of-the-art blockchain solutions ready to use and improve cost-efficiency?

 Blockchain Web Services brings an answer and a solution to those questions.

 <p align="center" style="padding-bottom:10px; padding-top:20px;">
   <img style="padding-bottomn:5px;" src="img/Gartner_SmartContracts.svg" width="80%" /><br/>
   <span style="font-size:14px;">Figure 2.
-Gartner Hype Cycle for Blockchain and Web3, 2022 <sup>(2)</sup>.</span>
+Gartner Hype Cycle for blockchain and Web3, 2022 <sup>(2)</sup>.</span>
 </p>

 ## Problem Solving Proposition

-To accelerate the Smart Contracts market adoption, we intend Blockchain Web Services to provide:
+To accelerate the smart contracts market adoption, we intend Blockchain Web Services to provide the following:

  <ul class="fa-ul">
-  <li style="padding-bottom:10px;"><span class="fa-li"><i class="fa-regular fa-square-check"></i></span><strong>A Unified API platform</strong> for developers and companies to call public Blockchain(s) Smart Contracts as any Web Service they are already used to.</li>
+  <li style="padding-bottom:10px;"><span class="fa-li"><i class="fa-regular fa-square-check"></i></span><strong>A unified API platform</strong> for developers and companies to call public blockchain smart contracts as easily as any web service they are already used to.</li>
-  <li style="padding-bottom:10px;"><span class="fa-li"><i class="fa-regular fa-square-check"></i></span><strong>A Marketplace</strong> for developers to extend the platform offering and for companies to find and consume Smart Contracts easily.</li>
+  <li style="padding-bottom:10px;"><span class="fa-li"><i class="fa-regular fa-square-check"></i></span><strong>A marketplace</strong> for developers to extend the platform offering and for companies to find and consume smart contracts easily.</li>
-  <li><span class="fa-li"><i class="fa-regular fa-square-check"></i></span><strong>Built-in Smart Contracts</strong> for the most demanded use cases (initial launch is planned to include Database primitives — read and write data to the blockchain(s), NFT (Non-Fungible Tokens) & Data Assets management Smart Contracts, and a Supply Chain solution to build auditable company workflows).</li>
+  <li><span class="fa-li"><i class="fa-regular fa-square-check"></i></span><strong>Built-in smart contracts</strong> for the most demanded use cases (initial launch is planned to include Database primitives — read and write data to the blockchain(s), NFT (Non-Fungible Tokens) & Data Assets management smart contracts, and a Supply Chain solution to build auditable company workflows).</li>
 </ul>

-### A Unified Blockchain(s) API
+### A Unified blockchain(s) API

-APIs are the preferred technology to build applications, and the reason <strong>the global API market size is expected to reach USD 14 billion by 2030</strong> and was worth USD 2.4 billion in 2021.
+APIs are the preferred technology for building applications, and for this reason <strong>the global API market size is expected to reach USD 14 billion by 2030</strong> and was worth USD 2.4 billion in 2021.

 <p align="center" style="padding-bottom:10px; padding-top:20px;">
   <img src="img/API_MarketSize.jpg" /><br/>
   <span style="font-size:14px">Figure 3.
 API Market Size and Forecast.</span>
 </p>

-We want that technology also to drive Blockchain Smart Contracts growth and accelerate adoption, and we are building Blockchain Web Services API to fulfill the following principles:
+We want that technology to also drive the growth of blockchain smart contracts and accelerate adoption, and we are building Blockchain Web Services API to fulfill the following principles:

  <ul class="fa-ul">
-  <li style="padding-bottom:10px;"><span class="fa-li"><i class="fa-regular fa-square-check"></i></span>Consuming a Smart Contract should be as easy as calling any other Web Service (Figure 4).</li>
+  <li style="padding-bottom:10px;"><span class="fa-li"><i class="fa-regular fa-square-check"></i></span>Consuming a smart contract should be as easy as calling any other web service (Figure 4).</li>
-  <li style="padding-bottom:10px;"><span class="fa-li"><i class="fa-regular fa-square-check"></i></span>The same API interface should be used to call a Smart Contract in Ethereum, Polygon, Cardano, or any other supported blockchain.</li>
+  <li style="padding-bottom:10px;"><span class="fa-li"><i class="fa-regular fa-square-check"></i></span>The same API interface should be used to call a smart contract in Ethereum, Polygon, Cardano, or any other supported blockchain.</li>
   <li style="padding-bottom:10px;"><span class="fa-li"><i class="fa-regular fa-square-check"></i></span>Executing Blockchain Web Services API calls should not require buying coins or tokens.</li>
-  <li><span class="fa-li"><i class="fa-regular fa-square-check"></i></span>The use of blockchain private wallets should only be required if adding value to the solution proposal.</li>
+  <li><span class="fa-li"><i class="fa-regular fa-square-check"></i></span>The use of blockchain private wallets should only be required if it adds value to the solution proposal.</li>
 </ul>

 <pre><code class="js">var parameters = {